imranhsayed/react-workshop/README.md

 To checkout all branches run: `git branch --all`.
 To checkout individual branch run: `git checkout <branch name>`.
 From there on you should be good.

-## Branch Name: 02-get-snapshot-before-update
+## Branch Name: 02-component-will-unmount
 ### Branch Description:
-Example for component lifecycle methods: getSnapShotBeforeUpdate() and componentDidMount()
+Example for component lifecycle methods: componentDidMount() and componentWillUnmount()

 ## Installation